-Large metallic objects, electronic devices on the key chain that can be used to purchase gasoline or similar items, or a second key on the same kev ring as the coded kev may cause vehicle starting issues.
-If present, you need to keep these objects from touching the coded key while starting the engine.
-These objects and devices cannot damage the coded key, but can cause a momentary NO-START condition if they are too close to the key during engine start.
-If a problem occurs, turn ignition OFF and restart the engine with all other objects on the key ring held away from the ignition key.
-Check to make sure the coded key is an approved Ford coded key.
+- Large metallic objects - Electronic devices on the key chain that can be used to purchase gasoline or similar items - A second key on the same key ring as the coded key problem occurs, turn ignition OFF and restart the engine with all other objects on the key ring held away from the ignition key.
+Check to make sure the coded key is an approved Mercury coded key.